 In order to be responsive to the specific needs of students at different stages in their graduate careers, the program is designed to span two years.

 During the first year, the focus of the training program is on the development of a working paper based on dissertation research.
-Fellows will receive training in selecting and framing a research problem, situating the research within the relevant scholarly literature, choosing the appropriate research approach and methods, conducting preliminary research, and drafting a research working paper.
+Fellows receive training in selecting and framing a research problem, situating the research within the relevant scholarly literature, choosing the appropriate research approach and methods, conducting preliminary research, and drafting a research working paper.
 Papers are drafted by the end of February and completed by the end of the academic year, after which they are added to the California Digital Library, the University of California’s “eScholarship Repository.”
 In addition to regular attendance at weekly seminars, Fellows are expected to provide and receive critical feedback on other Fellows’ works in progress; and be active and contributing members of an interdisciplinary community of young scholars.
 In the spring semester, first-year Fellows make a public presentation of their working papers at an ISSI-organized colloquium, panel or conference.
 The presentation provides an opportunity, in conjunction with development of the working paper, to receive feedback and build skill at crafting a rhetorically and academically effective documentation of one’s research.

 Graduate Fellows who are active program participants and successfully complete the requirements during the first year (i.e., regular attendance, completion and presentation of a research working paper) are eligible to apply for a second year as a Fellow.

 During the second year, Fellows continue to meet weekly to present and receive constructive feedback on their individual research and writing projects and skills training in professional development to prepare them for the academic job market.
-They also work with Institute staff to plan a spring colloquia series featuring social change scholars whose work is of interest both to the fellows and to the wider campus community.

 Throughout the two years, Fellows are eligible for office space at ISSI to facilitate their research and writing.